 4. Long Island Game Farm, Manorville.
 This Wildlife Park and Zoo offers many opportunities for families to learn about animals through exhibits, education, and entertainment.
 In addition to visiting each exhibit, you can take a ride on the train, feed the baby animals, and take a pony ride!

 5. Greenport’s Antique Carousel, Greenport.
 Greenport is a picturesque old town on the North Shore of Long Island.
 The carousel in Greenport is over 100 years old and enclosed in glass to protect it from the salt water.
 Take a ride on the carousel and enjoy the beautiful park.
 After, stop off at Sandpiper Ice Cream for some homemade ice cream (142 Main Street)!
+You’ve been walking around Long Island with kids – you deserve a treat, right?

 6. Fairs, Festivals, and Farmer’s Markets.
 No matter the season you are here, there is always something to attend!
 Most of the fire departments on Long Island host their own “Fireman’s Fair” at some point throughout the summer months.
 If you’re around in the fall months, Northport’s Cow Harbor Day is a do-not-miss event!
 It’s hosted right in the heart of this quaint village.
 Main Street is closed off to cars and all the shops and restaurants bring their business outside to the street.
 Farmer’s Markets are hosted year-round on Long Island and locals definitely take advantage of the amazing local produce and seafood!